KTH/logspout-oms/README.md

 An adapter for logspout to write messages to Azure Operations Management Suite.

+## About log formats

+This adapter will take lines of output as forwarded by logspout and write them to OMS according to the following rules:

+1. If it is a regular text line, a JSON message will be created in a Bunyan-like format (https://github.com/trentm/node-bunyan) and the type set to Bunyan.
+In OMS, such messages will show up as of the "Custom Log" type Bunyan_CL.
+The text will be found in the msg_s property in OMS.
+2. If it is a JSON object, the message will be forwarded as is, with a "dockerinfo" object with docker meta data added to the structure.
+   If the object has a "Type" field, it will be used as the type in the OMS request, hence showing up as "MyType_CL" in OMS if set to "MyType".

+   If no Type is set, Bunyan is assumed and "Bunyan" will be used regardless of the actual JSON object structure for backward compatibility.

 ## Build

 This folder can be built as a regular docker image with `docker build`.
 It